 Honey may help to protect the memory of postmenopausal women.

-A study revealed how the daily, spoonful consumption of it helped to improve the memory of postmenopausal women (3).
-If you’re battling with other menopausal symptoms, here are some additional foods that can help.
+A study revealed how its daily, spoonful consumption helped to improve the memory of postmenopausal women (3).

 7. It may protect your heart health

 Cardiovascular diseases are the leading causes of death worldwide.
 However, the use of honey may help to address each of the factors contributing to heart disease.